Walter Goodman (artist): Prolific period

 Goodman spent only a few months in the United States before returning to London in the first half of 1870 when he painted portraits of Sir Thomas Brassey MP, his wife, Lady Anna Brassey, their children, and Mr. Brassey senior.
 The Brassey portraits were hung at the Brassey estate at Normanhurst Court in Sussex.
-The same year he painted a Portrait of a Young Boy on a Horse, which found its way to a sale at Christie's in London in July 1998.
+The same year he painted a Portrait of a Young Boy on a Horse, which was sold at Christie's in London in July 1998.

 In 1871 he exhibited a portrait of Evelyn, Daughter of G.J.Reid, Esq. of Tunbridge Wells at the Royal Academy and his portrait of his uncle, Serjeant Simon M.P. was displayed at the Royal Oak Hotel in Simon's constituency of Dewsbury, Yorkshire.
 Photographic evidence exists of three portraits from 1871 to 1872, entitled Master Nicholls, Mr N Birkenruth, and Mrs N Birkenruth.

 In 1872 Goodman contributed a piece entitled A Cigarette Manufacturer at Havana to the London Society magazine and one called General Tacon's Judgmen to the Daily Pacific Tribune, a Washington newspaper.
 In 1873 he published an account of his years in Cuba, entitled The Pearl of the Antilles, or An Artist in Cuba, to favorable reviews (reprinted in Cuba in 1986).
 The book was based upon a series of humorous sketches first published in Charles Dickens' periodical All the Year Round.
 The same year he contributed some sketches of Santiago to The Graphic magazine.

 The February 1874 issue of Cassell's Magazine included two articles by Goodman titled "Saved From a Wreck" and "Cuba Without a Master."
 In April of that year he wrote another article for the same magazine called "A Holiday in Cuba", which he illustrated with a pretty Cuban girl looking through a barred window.
 That winter also saw the exhibition of oil paintings titled Young Castille and Voices of the Sea at London's Dudley and French Galleries, respectively.
 In 1876 he exhibited a drawing, The Language of the Face at The Black and White Exhibition at The Dudley Gallery and Morning Work at the London Exhibition of Fine Arts.
 The latter work was probably a trompe-l'œil painting, as it is described in a publication of the day as a housemaid is cleaning a window, which the spectator is meant to be looking through.
 The Mail describes it as a pretty housemaid cleaning a window, and seen through the plate glass, a novel idea cleverly worked out.
 The painting was sold during the exhibition.